Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Experiments

 \subsection{Entanglement detection}

-Certifying the entanglement of quantum states is a fundamental challenge in quantum information theory. \citet{shang2018multipartite} used Gilbert's algorithm \citep{gilbert1966min}, a simplified FW method, together with a heuristic LMO for computing the minimal distance of a given state to the set of separable quantum states. \cite{liu2025toolbox} extended their approach to general FW methods and proposed an approximate LMO with a provable multiplicative error.
-For our experiments we consider a family of $3 \times 3$ entangled states proposed in \citet{HORODECKI19961}.
-These states are parametrized by $a \in (0,1)$ and are particularly interesting as they cannot be certified by standard tests as entangled \citep{shang2018multipartite}.
-Following \citet{liu2025toolbox}, we applied white noise of a factor $v=0.946$ to the pure states for $a \in \{0.25, 0.5\}$.
-A complete description of the setup as well as results for different noise levels are given in \refappendix{\cref{section: additional_experiments}}.
-For the experiments, we used a fixed interval of $N = 1$ for QC-MNP and $N = 10$ for QC-LP.
-The results are given in \cref{fig:entanglement_detection}.
-QC-MNP shows a drastic initial acceleration, avoiding additional pairwise steps.
-The LP in the QC-LP is almost never feasible, leading to pairwise steps and thus a similar trajectory as BPCG.
-QC-MNP solves the problem to optimality in a fraction of the iteration and time of BPCG.
+Certifying the entanglement of quantum states is a fundamental challenge in quantum information theory. \citet{shang2018multipartite} use Gilbert's algorithm \citep{gilbert1966min}, a simplified FW method, together with a heuristic LMO for computing the minimal distance of a given state to the set of separable quantum states. \citet{liu2025toolbox} extend their approach to general FW methods and propose an approximate LMO with a provable multiplicative error.
+For our experiments, we consider a family of $3 \times 3$ entangled states proposed in \citet{Hor97} and use a fixed interval length of $N = 1$ for QC-MNP and $N = 10$ for QC-LP.
+A complete description of the setup as well as results for noisy states are given in \refappendix{\cref{section: additional_experiments}}.
+The results for $a \in \{0.25, 0.5\}$ are shown in \cref{fig:entanglement_detection}.
+We use a logarithmic scale on the horizontal axis to visualize the differences between the methods more clearly.
+QC-MNP shows a drastic initial acceleration, solving the problem to optimality in a fraction of the iterations and time of the other baselines.
+The LP in the QC-LP is rarely feasible, leading to pairwise steps and thus a similar trajectory to BPCG.
+FW and PFW perform worse than the other baselines in terms of time due to the high number of LMO calls.